visulate/visulate-for-oracle/docs/index.md

 </div>

 ### On-Premises to Cloud migration
 Document and analyze on-premises environments prior to migration.
 Evaluate proprietary feature usage in each database.
+Identify "lift and shift" projects vs candidates for conversion to microservices or other database engines.
+Download the DDL for refactoring.
+Find direct and indirect dependencies for objects in microservice candidates.

+### Re-write PL/SQL for the cloud
-Identify candidates for conversion to other database engines.
-Examine custom PL/SQL and other database related program logic (stored procedures, triggers, scripts, and so on) and re-write for the cloud.
+Examine custom PL/SQL and other database related program logic in stored procedures, packages and triggers.
+Extract SQL statements and business logic.
+Rewrite in other languages.

-Download the DDL to refactor a single monolithic schema for use in microservices.
-Find direct and indirect dependencies for objects and groups of objects.
-Extract SQL statements from stored procedures.
-Catalog and analyze Oracle database instances on Oracle Cloud Platform or other Cloud providers.
+### Decommission zombie database instances
+Review the contents of old databases.
+What are they running?
+Are they still needed or were they left running because no one turned them off.
+Identify targets for consolidation or decommissioning.

 ### Custom development
 Document custom code in your Commercial-off-the-shelf (COTS) application database.
 Review the schema definitions in your E-Business Suite database.
 Examine dependencies before a schema change.
 Download and diff the DDL for objects in development and test environments.

 ### License management
 Catalog all of your company's Oracle database instances in preparation for a compliance audit.
 Identify Enterprise Edition feature and option usage.
 Find Enterprise Edition license instances that could be be downgraded to Standard Edition 2.
-Review the contents of old databases.
-What are they really running?
-Identify targets for consolidation or decommissioning.
+Catalog and analyze Oracle database instances on Oracle Cloud Platform or other Cloud providers.